Anilkumarputta/employee-poc-full-auth/README.md

 > ✨ No installation needed!
 Works instantly on any device - Desktop, Tablet, or Mobile

+> ⚠️ **Note:** If the link doesn't work, the app might be deploying or the URL might need updating.
+Check your Vercel dashboard for the actual deployment URL, or run locally following the setup guide below.

 ### **Quick Access Test Accounts:**

 | Role | Login Link | Email | Password |